jaimehrubiks/kodewolf/source/content/fixed/projects.md

 ![Lupus](/images/lupus.png)

-**Lupus**, a game based on Werewolves of Hollow designed for the Campus of Ecole Centrale Paris.
-There is a simple website to present the game, with sources at [this address](https://helios.fuegowolf.me/fuego/lupus-website) and a web app developped in ReactJS, available [here](https://helios.fuegowolf.me/fuego/lupus-front-web).
+**Lupus**, a game based on _The Werewolves of Miller's Hollow_ designed for the Campus of Ecole Centrale Paris.
+There is a simple website to present the game, sources at [this address](https://helios.fuegowolf.me/fuego/lupus-website) and a web app developped in ReactJS, available [here](https://helios.fuegowolf.me/fuego/lupus-front-web).
 The back has to be done and will be in Python with Flask.

 If you have any questions about them, don't hesitate, I would be happy to help :)